cebrini/100-days-of-code/log.md

 **Today's Progress:** Complete "Sum All Numbers in a Range" From the @freecodecamp Intermediate Algorithm challenges

-**Thoughts** Really didn't feel like doing today's coding, but once I got started it came pretty easily.
+**Thoughts:** Really didn't feel like doing today's coding, but once I got started it came pretty easily.
 Hope the easy part continues for a while!

+### Day 10: Aug 5, 2016

+**Today's Progress:** Worked on "Diff Two Arrays" from @freecodecamp Untermediate Algorithm challenges.

+**Thoughts:** Didn't get as much done as I would like today.
+Hoping I'll be more productive tomorrow.